 Coming later in the model year is an innovative all-wheel-drive system that combines conventional front-wheel drive with electric-powered rear wheels.
-Termed Sport Hybrid Super Handling All-Wheel Drive, the system boasts 370 horsepower total.
-As of the auto-show introduction, Acura predicts this car's mileage as 30/30 mpg city/highway.
+Termed Sport Hybrid Super Handling All-Wheel Drive, the system boasts 370 hp total.
+Acura predicts this car's mileage as 30/30 mpg city/highway.

 Standard safety features include frontal, front-seat side-impact and side curtain airbags that protect the front and rear seats.
 Antilock brakes and an electronic stability system are also included, as required by law.

-Active safety features, some of which are options, include forward collision warning with Collision Mitigation Brake system, which applies the brakes automatically if a collision is imminent.
+Active safety features, some of which are options, include forward collision warning with collision mitigation braking system, which applies the brakes automatically if a collision is imminent.
 There's also lane departure warning, lane keep assist and blind spot monitoring.
 Acura offers a multiview backup camera and standard front and rear parking sensors.

 The standard cloud-based AcuraLink connectivity system, which provides many convenience features, can also call for help in the event of an airbag deployment.